aceliwang/potatopsych/Practice - PsychScene Videos.md

 ### MEQ 13.2 The registrar telephones you two weeks later to inform you that Toby did not attend a follow-up appointment at the outpatient department.
 The registrar also informs you that on the same day he had received an email from the hospital asking him to respond to a complaint lodged by Toby about "the poor care" Toby had receieved during the ED consultation.
 Describe (list and explain) what you would discuss with the registrar about managing this situation further.
 Please note: a list with no explanation will not receive any marks (7-9 marks).

+- Discuss that hospital should refer to documentation made at the time
+- Mental state examination should describe his behaviour and affect in regards to the decision
+- Contact medical indemnity for further advice

 ## MEQ 14

 12-year-old Aboriginal boy brought to the emergency department by the police after damaging property and threatening to hurt himself.
 On arrival to the ED he was settled and was playing cards with his carer.
 He recently moved to his 10th group home.
 His care was transferred to the State when he was 5 after witnessing family violence and his father killed his mother and was incarcerated.

 ### MEQ 14.1 List and explain possible explanation of his behaviour.
 He is treated with olanzapine, sertraline, long-acting methylphenidate and sodium valproate.
 Carer informs he is treated for childhood bipolar disorder.

+- Trauma-response

 ### MEQ 14.2 Discuss and debate possible differential diagnosis.